cmelgreen/cloud-resume-challenge/README.md

-My stab at the Cloud Resume Challenge
+My stab at the Cloud Resume Challenge.
+View it live at cloud-resume.cmelgreen.com